The African Forest

 Your adventure begins as you enter the African Forest, trekking down a path that emerges into a village trading outpost.
 You explore the small, round huts that surround a fire pit.
 As you wind your way into the forest, drums pound in the distance, and you find an indoor chimpanzee study site with a huge glass wall for observation.
 The chimps enjoy watching you as much as you study them.
 As you depart, you walk through a rocky tunnel, and a clearing suddenly emerges.
-You see white rhino relaxing in the sun while kudu stand nearby.
+You see white rhino relaxing in the sun.
 As you walk further, your stomach rumbles, and luckily, there’s a restaurant just around the corner.
-As you eat, you observe elegant Masai giraffes, zebra, and ostriches.
+As you eat, you observe elegant Masai giraffes, and ostriches.

 A male giraffe is called a bull, a female is called a cow, and a baby giraffe is called a calf.

 The average life span for a giraffe is 25 years.

 The African Forest features webcams that allow you to see our gorillas, chimps, giraffes, and rhinos in their habitats at the Houston Zoo.